Bay Leaf (Yue Gui Shu Ye)

 Meridians: Lung, Stomach

-Key TCM Actions & Medicinal Uses: Soothes the Stomach: aids digestion, bloating, full feeling.
-Soothes the Lungs/Disperses Dampness: cools sore throat, coughs, opens up mucous filled nasal passages, asthma, stuffy chest.
-Calms Shen: the aromatic qualities help calm and sooth anxiety.
+Medicinal Uses: Aids digestion, bloating, full feeling, cools sore throat, coughs, opens up mucous filled nasal passages, asthma, stuffy chest, the aromatic qualities help calm and sooth anxiety.

 Flavors/Temps: Pungent, Bitter, Aromatic

-Caution: None noted.
+Caution: Considered safe.
 It is not recommended that the leaves be chewed and swallowed as they are too abrasive to the digestive tract.

 Bay trees can live many decades.
 The leaves are harvested when the plant is a couple of years old.
 Fresh bay leaves are very bitter.
 The dried leaves have a deeper less bitter flavor.
 The older the leaf is the stronger the flavor.
 The oil is used by the perfume industry.
 The wood is also sweet-scented.